Skip to content

 Data retentionConfigurable, down to zero

 Two points deserve emphasis.
 First, no model training on your organization's prompts or responses — it's written into the contract, not a default that can silently flip.
 Second, Anthropic staff cannot read your conversations by default, and customer-managed encryption keys plus a US-only inference option give regulated teams extra control.
+Where the requirement goes further and model traffic has to stay inside your own cloud account, running Claude Code through Amazon Bedrock keeps requests and billing within your AWS boundary instead.
 Anthropic details the broader program on its enterprise product page.
 The caveat we always add: real-world safety still depends on your setup — a signed DPA, sensible retention rules, tight access controls, and staff trained on what data belongs in a prompt.

 Claude Enterprise security posture — AES-256 encryption, TLS 1.2+, SSO, no model training, and configurable data retention